-Feeding your chickens is one of, if not, the most important task when it comes to raising backyard chickens.
-Get it right and you will have a healthy flock who merrily cluck every time you bring them one of their favourite snacks or kitchen scraps!
+Feeding your chickens is one of, if not the most important, tasks when it comes to raising backyard chickens.
+Get it right, and you will have a healthy flock who merrily cluck every time you bring them one of their favorite snacks or kitchen scraps!

-Get it wrong, and it can lead to reduced egg production, deformed eggs, feather picking and other unwanted behaviour.
+Get it wrong, and it can lead to reduced egg production, deformed eggs, feather picking, and other unwanted behavior.

 So, let’s gets straight into all you need to know about feeding chickens.